shubham1172/nand2tetris/README.md

 |Unconditional | goto | `goto c`|
 |Conditional | if-goto | `if-goto c`|

-Note, conditional statement jumps to the given label if top of stack is not equal to zero. <br>
+Note, conditional statement jumps to the given label if top of the stack is not equal to zero. <br>
 Algorithm :
 ```
 pop x
 if (x != 0)
-    goto x
+    goto c
 ```

 ### Function Commands